JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 The first thing we want to do is to display things, for now we won't worry about changing stuff, that will come later.
 We'll focus on establishing the guidelines for rendering components.

-Since we want to mimic the react hooks, we'll just define our functions as such, just that we don't have the markup thing that will be compiled into react createElement calls.
+Since we want to mimic the React hooks, we'll just define our functions as such, except that we don't have the markup thing that will be compiled into react createElement calls.
 Instead, we'll just return a jQuery element.

 ```javascript
 // Button.js